aredotna/building/_posts/2017-11-21-paul-soulellis.markdown

 <iframe class="arena-iframe" width="100%" height="2090" src="https://www.are.na/paul-soulellis/experimental-publishing-1471894596/embed"></iframe>

-**What is your experience of experimental publishing, and is it an evolving one?**
+**What is your definition of experimental publishing, and is it an evolving one?**

 It’s one that continues to evolve with the course.
 But I think the idea of publishing as an artistic practice is also changing all the time.
 There are some basics about experimental publishing; the definition that I love is from Annette Gilbert’s [_Publishing as Artistic Practice_](http://www.sternberg-press.com/?pageId=1640).
 It’s about curation and amplification—making a selection and choosing to amplify it, as the foundational concept of publishing.
 Making something public.
 Maybe this is true for all of publishing, but in experimental publishing I like to think about stretching what it means to distribute something, what it means to make something public.